LakshayPiplani/multi-hop-QA/README.md

 # Multi-hop-QA

-Llama trained for Multi-Hop Question Answering using  based Supervised Fine Tuning

-This final project has been done by,
+Llama trained for Multi-Hop Question Answering using  based Supervised Fine Tuning (check llama_new branch) This final project has been done by,
 Lakshay Piplani ljp5718@psu.edu
 Durva Dev dbd5616@psu.edu